 And, watching the trapeze artists, right, they typically have a safety net, thankfully, right?
 But if you put me up on the trapeze, right?
 And that safety net is not going to do a heck of a lot for me, right?
 I am not already skilled in- in trapeze artistry.

-If I fall in the safety net, I may break my leg, right, by sticking it through the hole or whatever.
-I may bounce out of the safety net and fall on the concrete.
+If I autumn in the safety net, I may break my leg, right, by sticking it through the hole or whatever.
+I may bounce out of the safety net and autumn on the concrete.

 [00:37:57] I am not equipped to use that safety net in any way, shape or form.
 There's a foundational use that has to be there first, right?
 And so, but with these well trained actors, right?